sam0atgithub/Prophet/README.md

 Prophet is powerful in handling trends, seasonality, and holiday effects.
 Other implementations include but not limited to: supply chain management, 1-yr term sales forecast, multiple yr term sales forecast (useful in strategic plannning).

-Growth models are also adjustable, in order to handle (dynamic) market size limitation, diminishing marginal benefit, new competitors, etc..
+Growth models are also adjustable, in order to handle (dynamic) market size limitation, diminishing marginal benefit, new competitors, etc.